 Sterilization (spay or neuter- for cats and dogs)

-Heart worm testing
+(for dogs) Heart worm testing

 Sterilization & Rabies Vaccination Procedure